bumblebee211196/FaceRecognition/README.md

 # FaceRecognition

 A simple Face Recognition application using python, opencv and face-recognition.
-For detail explanation check out my [blog].
+For detail explanation check out my [blog](https://bumblebee2196.netlify.app/face-recognition-using-python-and-opencv/).

 This was possible only due to the simple and clear explanation by Adrian Rosebrock's [blog](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/)